picpicb/FSimulator/README.md

 ## Prerequisites

 ### MongoDB
-You need to have a local MongoDB instance running on port 27017 with an existing "fsimulator" database
+You need to have a local MongoDB instance running on port 27017

 ### Run Zookeeper